pippocla/bTicino-MQTT-NodeRed-Home-Assistant/README.md

 >**"idx":** unique ID of light

-for each light you have to change the 3 idx values, in the example number 15 in
+add one of this block code for each light you want to create, and change the 3 idx values (in the example number 15) in

 >**command_on_template**